 No one believed this relationship would last, right?
 Still, Samantha gave it the ol' college try.

-Best moment: After Samantha told Big to "back off" during a night out with Carrie, her new beau and Maria, Maria told Samantha she couldn't be just friends.
+Best moment: After a night out with Carrie and her new beau, during which Samantha told Big to "back off," Maria told Samantha she couldn't be just friends.

 Oh, the Russian.
 Their relationship started off too romantic to be true…and it was.
 He didn't get along with her friends and Carrie's impulsive move to Paris proved to be a disaster.

-Best moment: After too many grand romantic gestures, Carrie fainted.
-So naturally, Petrovsky took her, in her dream ballgown, to McDonald's, where they slow-danced while waiting for fries.
+Best moment: After too many grand romantic gestures, Carrie literally swooned.
+So naturally, Petrovsky took her, in her dream ball gown, to McDonald's, where they slow-danced while waiting for fries.
+We literally swooned.

 On paper, Trey was the perfect guy for Charlotte.
 But, the cracks began to show (overbearing mother, "Trey can't get it up," not wanting kids, etc.) soon after their wedding.
 Also: he gave her a cardboard cut-out baby.
 Who does that?!